Habibur Rahman (police officer)

 Habibur Rahman (হাবিবুর রহমান; born 1 January 1967) is a former police officer of Bangladesh.
-He served as 35th commissioner of DMP.
-Prior to join here he was head of the Tourist Police.
+He served as the 35th commissioner of DMP.
+Prior to joining the DMP, he was head of the Tourist Police.
 From 2019 to 2022, he was deputy inspector general (DIG) of Dhaka Range, and DIG of administration and discipline at the police headquarters in Dhaka.

-He was sent into retirement from government service in public interest according to the provisions of section no. 45 of the Public Service Act, 2018.
-After 5th August 2024, he was absent from his posts and have allegedly fled from the country.
+Following the political shift in Bangladesh in August 2024, Rahman, along with several other senior police officers, was sent into forced retirement by the interim government of Muhammad Yunus.
+He subsequently left the country.

 Besides his police responsibilities, Habibur Rahman is known for working for the betterment of underprivileged people of the country, especially trans women and Bede people.
-He is also the general secretary of the Bangladesh Kabaddi Federation, vice president of the Asian Kabaddi Federation, and vice president of the International Kabaddi Federation.
+He was also the general secretary of the Bangladesh Kabaddi Federation, vice president of the Asian Kabaddi Federation, and vice president of the International Kabaddi Federation.

 Early life

 Habibur Rahman was born in 1967 at Chandro Dighulia in Gopalganj District, East Pakistan, Pakistan.
 He completed a master's degree from the Institute of Education and Research, University of Dhaka.
 He then took the Bangladesh Civil Service (BCS) examination and was selected for the police cadre.
-On 22 February 1998, he joined the Bangladesh Police as assistant superintendent of Police (ASP).
+On 22 February 1998, he joined the Bangladesh Police as assistant superintendent of police (ASP).